This post may contain affiliate links. Please see my disclosure policy for details.

 Hostels are a new concept in India and pretty much non-existent in North East India.
 So, when I saw it was here and the other hotels in the area were so pricey a booked a night in.

 It was pretty new when I arrived in 2017 and being honest, was a building site as they were extending.
-But, for the price I was paying I couldn’t’ complain.
+But, for the price, I was paying I couldn’t’ complain.

-We went to the markets, sang songs and had a drink to keep warm.
+We went to the markets, sang songs, and had a drink to keep warm.
 It was an awesome stay and I kept bumping into people from there throughout my whole trip in North East.

-Top Tip: bring warm clothes or a sleeping bag.
+Top Tip: Bring warm clothes or a sleeping bag.
 In winter, it’s freezing in Shillong.
 For dates and rates, click here.

 If you’re looking for a more up market place.
 There’s a resort called Polo Towers which is a luxury hotel.

 It’s definitely the place to stay if you have the budget.
 For available dates and rates, click here.

 Transport options in Shillong – how to travel around Shillong

 I LOVED the transport networks in Shillong.
 There aren’t many rickshaws in the North East of India or Meghalaya.

-Obviously, it depends how many of you are in the car so make sure you fill it up to get the best price.
+Obviously, it depends on how many of you are in the car so make sure you fill it up to get the best price.

-In Shillong the taxis are mostly black and yellow.
-They drive all around the city so when you see one just hail it over, say ‘sharing?’ to the driver and if it’s a yes, hop on in!
+In Shillong, the taxis are mostly black and yellow.
+They drive all around the city so when you see one just hail it over, say ‘sharing?’ to the driver, and if it’s a yes, hop on in!

 First stop, Police Bazaar

 This is essentially the main clothes market.
 If you’re feeling the chill of winter, I would highly recommend you stock up on winter clothes here!

-They sell everything from hats, coats, fluffy pyjamas, gloves etc. You’ll be all stocked up and snuggly.
+They sell everything from hats, coats, fluffy pyjamas, gloves, etc. You’ll be all stocked up and snuggly.

-If you haven’t tried pani puri, it’s a hollow egg shaped crisp.
+If you haven’t tried pani puri, it’s a hollow egg-shaped crisp.
 You put pani (spicy/sweet water) inside and eat it.
 These usually come with chickpeas and masala inside before you eat!

 I prefer to buy in sweet shops and would recommend that to people coming to India for the first time.

-Second stop, Bara Bazaar
+Second Shillong Shopping stop, Bara Bazaar

 The majority of this market is a food market and so it brings some interesting sights and smells!

 If you’re claustrophobic you may struggle here.
 The space between the stalls is so small, crowded with people and the smells you receive in your nose are unholy!